Glenn Hoddle: AS Monaco

+Hoddle played under Arsène Wenger at Monaco and won the league title in his first season with the club.

 Hoddle announced in 1987 that he would be leaving Tottenham at the end of the season to pursue a career overseas.
 He joined AS Monaco alongside George Weah and fellow Englishman Mark Hateley and immediately inspired the club to the 1988 Ligue 1 championship, its first league title in six seasons.
 Hoddle was voted the Best Foreign Player in French football and helped to guide the team to the quarter-finals of the European Cup in the 1988–89 campaign; however, a severe knee injury curtailed Hoddle's career at the highest level, and in November 1990, the 33-year-old left the club by mutual consent, having helped to improve the standing of English footballers in foreign countries.

 During his three-and-a-half-year spell in France, Hoddle won a further nine England caps, making his international farewell against the Soviet Union in June 1988.
 He returned to England and signed for Chelsea on a non-contract basis to regain his fitness, leaving Stamford Bridge in March 1991, without playing a senior match, to become player-manager of Swindon Town in the Second Division.

 England international career

 Hoddle made his debut alongside Kevin Reeves in England's Euro 1980 qualifying tie against Bulgaria on 22 November 1979, scoring in a 2–0 win at Wembley.
 He scored in his third appearance against Australia on 31 May 1980 in a friendly in Sydney.
 His third goal came in his fifth appearance on 25 March 1981 in a game against Spain at Wembley, which England lost 2–1.
 He received his tenth cap on 27 April 1982 in the British Home Championship clash with Wales in Cardiff, which England won 1–0.
 By this stage of his international career, he had scored four goals.

-He was included in the 1982 and 1986 FIFA World Cup squads, and England reached the quarter-finals against Argentina in the latter.

-Hoddle also featured prominently in the European Championship squads of 1980 and 1988, making his 53rd and final international appearance in the final group game of Euro 88, a 3–1 defeat to the Soviet Union in West Germany.
+Hoddle was included in the 1982 and 1986 FIFA World Cup squads, and England reached the quarter-finals against Argentina in the latter.
+He also featured prominently in the European Championship squads of 1980 and 1988, making his 53rd and final international appearance in the final group game of UEFA Euro 1988, a 3–1 defeat to the Soviet Union in West Germany.
 He scored eight goals for the England senior side in a career stretching nine years, the last of his international goals coming on 23 April 1986 in a 2–1 friendly win over Scotland at Wembley.